qsun1/mesh2sdf-MP/README.md

 # Mesh2SDF-MP

-Most copy from mesh2sdf project, and use python `multiprocessing` for acceleration.
+Most contents copied from mesh2sdf project, and use python `multiprocessing` for acceleration.

 -----